H-Y-H-Y-H/SelfSimRobot/Readme.md

 Imagine a robot that can look into a mirror, understand its own shape, and even predict its next move—all without human intervention.
 SelfSimRobot is our cutting-edge, self-supervised framework that empowers robots to build internal simulations of themselves using only a single 2D camera.
 Inspired by human self-awareness, our system leverages the Free Form Kinematic Self-Model (FFKSM) to predict 3D morphology, plan motion trajectories, and even recover from damage.

-> "By empowering robots to simulate their own dynamics and structure, we open a new frontier in robotic autonomy and adaptive intelligence."
+> "By empowering robots to simulate their own kinematics and structure, we open a new frontier in robotic autonomy and adaptive intelligence."
 > – *Hod Lipson*

 ![image](data/robot3.jpeg)